goonskeep/github-io-site/README.md

 # goon.haus

-This is the repository for goon.haus, the Goon's Keep website.
+This is the repository for goon.haus, when that domain was used for Goon's Keep website.

-The original archived website repository is located at [goonskeep/website](https://github.com/goonskeep/website).
+The original website before this is archived at [goonskeep/website](https://github.com/goonskeep/website).

+This is now archived as well.